Use the back button to select a different record.

 Birth Year : 1943

 Thomas C. Wallace was an extremely popular and successful radio personality in Lexington, KY for ten years.
 He was a disc jockey [DJ] known as "Little Bee."
 He was voted the number one night time DJ in Lexington.
 Many remember him for his rhythm and rhyming, and he is often referred to as an early and original rapper.
 "You and me and Little Bee on WLAP," the "Little Bee" program, went on the air at WLAP FM in 1964 and ended in 1974.
 The format was the first urban contemporary [soul music] program in Lexington.
 The targeted audience included African Americans in Lexington and surrounding counties, and there were thousands of faithful followers.
 WLAP FM was managed by Theodore "Cal" Wallace, Sr., the father of Thomas C. Wallace.
 For many of the former audience members, the "Little Bee Show" is aligned with memories of the civil rights era of activism in Lexington, along with the broadcasts of Alex Williams.
 But at the time, the program was not considered a civil rights show, according to Thomas C. Wallace.
 "I was just a Black DJ on a Black station where young folk could tune in and hear Black music."
 In 1974, Thomas C. Wallace left radio to go into the ministry.
 He is a bishop in the Church of Christ, sharing the duties with his brother: they are over five of the churches that their father oversaw during his tenure as a bishop.
 Thomas C. Wallace is also pastor of the New Birth Church of Christ, Christian Ministries, Inc., located on Russell Cave Road in Lexington, KY.
-He was born in Virginia, the fourth child of the late Bonnie Goddard Wallace and Theodore C. Wallace, Sr. For more information listen to the Thomas C. Wallace interview [info.], the three Cal Wallace interviews [info.], and the Edgar Wallace interview [info.], all in the Louie B. Nunn Center for Oral History collection at the University of Kentucky Special Collections Library; and see "WLAP-AM History" website by Scott Willis.
+He was born in Virginia, the fourth child of the late Bonnie Goddard Wallace and Theodore C. Wallace, Sr. For more information listen to the three Cal Wallace interviews [info.], and the Edgar Wallace interview [info.]; and see "WLAP-AM History" website by Scott Willis.
 See also the NKAA entries for Ted Wallace and Leula Wallace Hall.

 See photo image of Rev. Thomas C. Wallace and other church pictures at the Facebook page for New Birth Church of Christ, Christian Ministries, Inc.